kdave/btrfs-progs/Documentation/btrfs-rescue.rst

                 (deprecated) alias for global *-v* option

 zero-log <device>
-        clear the filesystem log tree
+        Clear the filesystem log tree.

         This command will clear the filesystem log tree.
-This may fix a specific set of problem when the filesystem mount fails due to the log replay.
+This may fix a specific set of problem when the filesystem mount fails during log replay.
 See below for sample stack traces that may show up in system log.

-        The common case where this happens was fixed a long time ago, so it is unlikely that you will see this particular problem, but the command is kept around.

         .. note::
                 Clearing the log may lead to loss of changes that were made